Radiation Oncology Residency

 Medical students – learn what makes Duke Radiation Oncology great at one of our resident-hosted virtual hangouts!
 Sign up to receive Zoom info here.

 The primary goal of the Radiation Oncology residency training program at Duke University Medical Center is to educate and train resident physicians to be skillful in the practice of Radiation Oncology and to provide compassionate patient care.

-- The Radiation Oncology Research Scholar Track (1 trainee) serves to train the next generation of independent basic and translational laboratory-based physician scientists.
+- The Radiation Oncology Research Scholar (RORS) Track (1 trainee) serves to train the next generation of independent basic and translational laboratory-based physician scientists.
 NRMP #: 1529430A1.
 If interested in this track, please scroll to the bottom of this page to read an important update about our 2020 match.

-Our Traditional Radiation Oncology Residency is structed with:
+Our Traditional Radiation Oncology Residency is structured with:

 - 36 months clinical activity

 - 12 months protected scholarly time for individualized resident-driven clinical, translational and/or laboratory-based projects

 This year, as one of the many impacts of COVID-19, Duke Radiation Oncology is not able to conduct a separate match for the RORS program.
 Instead, for the 2020-2021 match cycle, we encourage interested candidates with the potential to become independent laboratory investigators to apply to our traditional program and complete the secondary application.
 Access the application here.

 We will consider exceptional candidates for one of our traditional residency positions where they will be allowed to complete the Holman Pathway (27 months clinical, 21 months mentored research) during their Graduation Medical Education residency training and become part of the Duke Radiation Oncology R38 program as well.
 Additionally, these trainees will be encouraged to apply for post-GME funding via the K-38 and other mechanisms to complete a post-GME mentored research instructorship.
 As part of the process of selecting suitable candidates we will conduct additional interviews with potential scientific mentors.